mllapps/qrokbox/README.md

 # QRokBox Generator

 This is a simple desktop application to generate rokbox (take a look at chapter links) html output for albums and resize the images to prefered sizes.
-Why we do not implement a joomla web plugin for this?
+Why do we implemnt not just a joomla web plugin?
 Because the desktop application is faster and I like Qt framework with C++.
 I am a native embedded developer so I prefer this solution.
 In the feature maybe I implement a joomla web plugin for this.

 Screenshot: Coming soon...